Governance Organizations

 The Residence Hall Association (RHA) is a representative body for all resident students.
 RHA members get involved in planning programs and activities for the members of the Residence Halls community.
 This association also addresses student concerns and is actively involved on campus.
 Resident students are encouraged to become active in RHA.
 RHA is advised by a staff member in the Office of Residence Life.

-For more information check out our RMU Revolution Page or contact;
+For more information check out our RMU Revolution Page.

 Student Government Association